MooersLab/jupyterlabcctbxsnips/README.md

 This readme file serves this GitHub site.
 There are three related sites:  <a href="https://github.com/MooersLab/jupyterlabcctbxsnipsplus">jupyterlabpymolpysnips</a>, and <a href="https://github.com/MooersLab/jupyterlabpymolpysnipsplus">jupyterlabpymolpysnipsplus</a>.
 As you might have deduced, **PyMOL** and **cctbx** can be run together in the same Jupyter Notebook.
-This is best done when they share the same Python interpeter.
+This is best done when they share the same Python interpeter so they can be called from the same Jupyter environment.
 See the associated GitHub Page for more information about running these two programs together and for list the snippet names and descriptions by <a class="tab" href="https://mooerslab.github.io/jupyterlabcctbxsnips/"> category.</a>
 The README.md contains the installation instructions for only the **jupyterlabcctbxsnips** and **jupyterlabcctbxsnipsplus** snippet libraries.
+This libraries were designed to be used with the jupyter-multimenu-snippets package for JupyterLab.

 <a id="table-of-contents"><h2>Table of Contents</h2></a>